lvgl/lv_port_pc_visual_studio/README.md

 ## How To Build & Run

-Open the `LVGL.Simulator.sln` solution file in Visual Studio.
-Set the `LVGL.Simulator` project as the startup project.
+Open the `LvglWindowsSimulator.sln` solution file in Visual Studio.
+Set the `LvglWindowsSimulator` project as the startup project.
 Click on the `Local Windows Debugger` button in the top toolbar.
 The included project will be built and run, launching from a cmd window.

 ## Trying Things Out

-There are a list of possible test applications in the [LVGL.Simulator.cpp](LVGL.Simulator/LVGL.Simulator.cpp) file.
+There are a list of possible test applications in the [LvglWindowsSimulator.cpp](LvglWindowsSimulator/LvglWindowsSimulator.cpp) file.
 Each test or demo is launched via a single function call.
 By default the `lv_demo_widgets` function is the one that runs, but you can comment that one out and choose any of the others to compile and run.